sachinsu/sachinsu.github.io/content/posts/profiling_n_benchmarking.md

 Lets look at what they mean,

- - Profiling is defined as process `aimed at  understanding the behaviour of a program.
+ - Profiling is defined as process `aimed at  understanding the behavior of a program.
 A profile result might be a table of time taken per function,` as per [this](https://stackoverflow.com/questions/34801622/difference-between-benchmarking-and-profiling) and [this](https://en.wikipedia.org/wiki/Profiling_(computer_programming)))
  - Benchmarking  `measures the time for some whole operation. e.g. I/O operations per second under some workload.
 So the result is typically a single number, in either seconds or operations per second.
 Or a data set with results for different parameters, so you can graph it.`.
 Refer [this](https://en.wikipedia.org/wiki/Benchmark_(computing)) for more information.
 Also do check [Benchmarking correctly is hard by Julia Evans](https://jvns.ca/blog/2016/07/23/rigorous-benchmarking-in-reasonable-time/).

 Typically, Profiling is supported by most of the environments (either via IDEs like [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/profiling/profiling-feature-tour?view=vs-2022) or through language itself [Like [Go](https://go.dev/blog/pprof)] has buil-in provision for the same while Benchmarking is typically performed on dedicated testing infrastructure.